 TEOM stands for tapered element oscillating microbalance.
-This instrument measures particle concentrations continuously.
+This instrument measures particle concentrations in air continuously.
 Sampled air is drawn through a filter which collects particles.
 The filter sits on top of a hollow tapered element which vibrates at a known frequency (oscillates).
 The frequency of oscillation changes by an amount proportional to the mass of particles deposited on the filter.
 Because the sample air is heated to a high temperature the semi-volatile fraction of the particle mass can be destroyed.
-For this reason TEOMs can underestimate PM10 levels.
+For this reason TEOMs can underestimate PM levels.
 Fitting a TEOM with a FDMS (filter dynamics measuring system) can overcome this problem.